 Kansas winters are unpredictable, and can sometimes bring ice and snow!
-During the fall and winter months, it's a good time to remind employees how we handle snow removal on KU Medical Center campuses.
-Snow removal and ice control for the campus is performed by the KUMC Landscape Services.
+During the fall and winter months, it's a good time to remind employees how we handle snow removal on KUMC Kansas City campus.
+Snow removal and ice control for the campus is performed by KUMC the departments of Parking Services and/or Facilities Management.
 From November through late March, personnel monitor weather conditions 24 hours a day, seven days a week and will respond to emergent weather events with a variety of equipment and personnel.

-All winter precipitation events are considered to be a form of a weather emergency.
 Whether it's freezing drizzle or a major snowstorm, appropriate crews are on site responding to conditions.
-Proper and timely response to winter weather conditions is paramount to the safe and normal operations of the University and Hospital, and public safety is always the primary concern.
+Proper and timely response to winter weather conditions is paramount to the safe and normal operations of the University and Hospital, as public safety is always the primary concern.

 Snow removal is an extremely labor intensive operation, so please exercise patience.
-Contact numbers for KUMC snow removal operations are 588-5188 or 588-5030.
+The emergency contact number for KUMC snow removal operations is 588-5030.

 If you have received a notification of the University campus being closed and still have questions, please read below: